claudy/Highpointers-Konvention-2022/index.md

 These links are for the trailheads and parking:

 ### [Mount Davis](https://goo.gl/maps/AeG4EXsmWeRRkCQh6)
-- [Parking Lot and picnic area "CCC Site 97"](https://goo.gl/maps/AeG4EXsmWeRRkCQh6) Toliets and a picnic pavilion available.
+- [Parking Lot and picnic area "CCC Site 97"](https://goo.gl/maps/AeG4EXsmWeRRkCQh6) Toilets and a picnic pavilion available.
 1.2 mile hike to the highpoint.

     Lat, Lon = 39.79437349949034, -79.16627153055333